arseeeeN/dotfiles/README.md

 # How to use

 Because I tried to keep everything as simple as possible, most of my setup should be usable right away if you know how to use the tools listed above.
+This repo was created using `chezmoi`, so if you want to copy everything as is then using chezmoi is the easiest way.

 ## Keybindings